Waterfowl Hunting Information

 The MDWFP offers a variety of mapping tools to help hunters get a feel of an area before they get a chance to visit it.
 Our Geographic Information System Program offers an interactive mapping application with updated aerial photography, topographical maps, and GPS locations.
 They also have maps of waterfowl hunting units for our Wildlife Management Areas that delineate hunting areas.
 Our Wildlife Management Area Program has maps and area regulations for all WMAs.

-Waterfowl habitat status on selected WMAs is updated annually prior to the regular duck season.
+Waterfowl habitat status on selected WMAs will be updated prior to the regular duck season.